A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 A standard sample size formula considers your baseline conversion rate, desired lift (the improvement you expect), and the statistical significance level.
 Online tools like FigPii’s Sample Size Calculator make this easy.

 Pro tip: Don’t stop the test early!
-Even if one variant looks like a winner after a few days, you need the full sample size to ensure the result isn’t just due to chance.
+Even if one variant appears to be the winner after a few days, you need the full sample size to ensure the result isn’t just due to chance.
 Let the test run until the data is complete.

 How to Run an A/B Test?